Hackbright-Covid-19-Hackathon/hack-covid-19/README.md

 ### What it does

 Through BestNeighbor, a person in need of help can provide a wishlist of items they need from a local store along with their zip-code.
-Volunteers can then log in and see wishlists available within a selected zip-code.
-These two users will be able to contact each other and coordinate payment and delivery.
+Volunteers can log in and see wishlists available within a selected zip-code.
+The volunteer can shop for a wishlist that they selelct.
+The volunteer and requester will be able to contact each other and coordinate payment and delivery.

 ### How we built it